chisness/gtodecisions/_posts/2024-05-10-huberman-pregnancy.md

 \end{equation}
 $$

 Why is it $ 1 - (0.8)^6 $?
 This is because when we are calculating probabilities involving independent events, they are multiplied.
-Each case of not becoming pregnant has an independent probability of $ 0.8 $.
+Each case of not becoming pregnant has an independent probability of $ 0.8 $ (note that this is a simplification because probabilities would probably vary for each attempt).
 Multiplying this 6 times gets us the probability of *not* being pregnant after 6 attempts.
 So to get the probability *of* being pregnant after 6 attempts, we take 1 minus this, therefore getting $ 1 - (0.8)^6 $.

 More generally, after $ x $ attempts, we can say: